Aurora, Colo. – UCHealth is excited to name Elizabeth (Liz) B. Concordia as President and CEO beginning September 2, 2014.

 Concordia comes to UCHealth from UPMC (University of Pittsburgh Medical Center) where she served as the Executive Vice President and the President of UPMC’s Hospital and Community Services Division.
 In her roles there, Concordia has been instrumental in developing strategies that benefited patients by increasing the quality, value and safety of healthcare.
 Concordia was also crucial for growth and the integration of multiple hospitals within the UPMC system.

-“I am honored to be named President and CEO of University of Colorado Health,” said Concordia.
+“I am honored to be named President and CEO of UCHealth,” said Concordia.
 “UCHealth is a successful, fast growing, quality-focused academic and community system that’s improving the lives of patients throughout the Rocky Mountain region.
 I am truly excited about this new opportunity.”

 “We are thrilled about this selection.
 Liz is more than just a talented and experienced leader, she is someone who truly embodies the values and the vision of UCHealth,” said UCHealth Chairman Dick Monfort.
 “I want to thank Chris Osborn and the search committee for the incredible job they’ve done to choose our next leader.”